We use recycled wool to extend the life span of a valuable fiber that has already been produced.

-For the Fall 2020 season, 50% of our wool materials are made with recycled wool.
-As a result, we reduced our CO2 emissions by 81% as compared to virgin wool.
-That amounts to more than 2 million pounds of CO2.
+For the Spring 2021 season, 12% of our wool materials are made with recycled wool.
+As a result, we reduced our CO₂e emissions from those fabrics by 83% compared to virgin wool; that amounts to more than 90,000 pounds of CO₂e.

 Recycled wool is becoming a vital part of our fleece category, and we’re developing ways to use it in other products as well.
 Our goal is to expand the diversity of products using recycled wool.